stabgan/rails-game/README.md

 3. Learning Rails framework
 4. Hands on MVC framework and understanding how it works
 5. DB migrations and how Database connects to model
-6. Understanding Rake and Builder
+6. Understanding how dependencies are installed

 Outcomes:
 All objectives are done .